ezShroom/actarius-lbry-browser/README.md

 There are other, minor, solutions like the terminal-based FastLBRY project.
 We find this to be unintuitive, insufficient, and/or too centralized.
 We want to develop a user-friendly, open-source LBRY network browser that communicates with the LBRY network with minimal dependency on any other entity.

+## ⚠️ Disclaimer
+This project is in very early development.
+It will not function as a finished product.

 ## Licensing
 The project is based on open-source principles, and it is licensed under the MIT license.
 This license is also used by the LBRY SDK, an optional tool for the browser.